-The Education and Dissemination Committee continues to participate actively in various projects related to workshops, seminars and printed materials related to HCT.
-The committee had 4 videoconferences in 2020, mainly focusing on organizing webinars and future workshops.
+The Education and Dissemination Committee continues to participate actively in various projects including workshops, webinars and printed materials related to HCT.
+The committee had 4 videoconferences in 2021, mainly focusing on organizing future workshops and webinars.

 WBMT Education Committee plans to meet by videoconference on a quarterly basis or as needed according to the ongoing projects.